Luracast/Restler/README.md

 ### Changes from Restler 3.0 RC1

-* Filter classes can use authentication status and respond deferently for authenticated users by implementing iUseAuthentication interface
+* Filter classes can use authentication status and respond differently for authenticated users by implementing iUseAuthentication interface
 * `RateLimit` class added to rate limit the api usage
 * Fixed a bug with setCompatibilityMode
 * Resources updated to use only paths for resource identification instead of class name
-    * Enabled Access Control for Documentatation
+    * Enabled Access Control for Documentation
 * Fixed CommentParser to ignore repeated white space so that it parses comments correctly
 * Fixed comment parsing for @status and @expires tags
 * Added the following Examples